 About Elastomeric Sealants

 Elastomeric sealants have a well-earned reputation for being extremely durable, tenaciously strong, and easy to apply.
-And, once fully cured, they’re resilient, yet flexible to accommodate any expansion and contraction, a phenomenon known as dynamic joint movement.
+Once fully cured, they’re resilient yet flexible to accommodate any expansion and contraction, a phenomenon known as dynamic joint movement.

 Most importantly, elastomeric sealants are highly resistant to seasonal movement and long-term exposure to the elements, which are the top two reasons why most caulks fail.